UKHomeOffice/vaultconf/README.md

 # Vaultconf
-A command line tool to allow update of policies and users in Vault - https://vaultproject.io/
+A command line tool to allow mass configuration updates in vault with support included for kubernetes.
+Functions include:
+- update of policies in vault
+- update of users in Vault

 ## Installation
 Add this line to your application's Gemfile: